Amith225/NeuralNetworksAndTopologies/README.md

 ### Some Important Notes
 * *The repository is best used with google colab for faster training, use the .ipynb files for running in notebook or colab*
-* *Contributors and suggestions are most welcome*
-* *Any one interested to create a bash shell for the repo is invited to do so*